Winefeatures

 Those who appreciate a bargain will be delighted to read that some of the best Aldi wines are now amongst the most popular bottles on the high street: the supermarket’s own-brand Champagne, Veuve Monsigny, for example.
 Aldi has become an established brand in the UK and a key ingredient in its success is a selection of competitively priced wine and spirits that help to bring shoppers through the doors.

-Aldi (a portmanteau of ‘Albrecht Discount’) is now one of Britain’s ‘big four’ supermarkets, having overtaken Morrisons a couple of years ago courtesy of a combination of stellar sales growth and a rush of new store openings.
-Its German rival, Lidl, slightly smaller by size, is quickly catching up.
+Aldi is now one of the UK’s ‘big four’ supermarkets, having overtaken Morrisons a couple of years ago courtesy of a combination of stellar sales growth and a rush of new store openings.
+It’s also Britain’s third largest retailer of still wine by volume and its wine range provides a dynamic, ever-changing selection of bottles at frequently eye-popping prices.

 What are the IWSC Drinks Supermarket of the Year Awards?